qubekit/QUBEKit/README.md

 The program will tell the user which defaults are being used, and which commands were given.
 Errors will be raised for any invalid commands and the program will not run.

+Try running QUBEKit with the command:

+    QUBEKit -sm C -end hessian

+This will generate a methane pdb file (and mol file) using its smiles string: "C", then QUBEKit will analyse it until the hessian is calculated.
+See "QUBEKit Commands: Custom Start and End Points (single molecule)" below for more details on "-end".

 ## QUBEKit Commands: Logging

-Each time the program runs, a new working directory containing a log file will be created.
+Each time QUBEKit runs, a new working directory containing a log file will be created.
-The name of the directory will contain the run number provided via the terminal command (or the default run number in the configs if none is provided).
+The name of the directory will contain the run number provided via the terminal command "-log" (or the default run number in the configs if none is provided).
 This log file will store which methods were called, how long they took, and any docstring for them (if it exists).
 The log file will also contain information regarding the config options used, as well as the commands given and much more.
 The log file updates in real time and contains far more information than is printed to the terminal during a run.
 If there is an error with QUBEKit, the full stack trace of an exception will be stored in the log file.

+Many errors have custom exceptions to help if, for example, a module has not been installed correctly.

 The format for the name of the active directory is: